Kelloo/DisGOrd-Bot/README.md

 * !showfav: displays your favourites playlist
 * !editfav [number of song in fav]: removes the song from favourites in this position
 * !deletefav: clears your favourites playlist
-* search [songName]: gets you information about this song
+* !search [songName]: gets you information about this song